Datagen-Project/Whitepaper-2.0/README.md

 n1.
 If the hash provided by User, Paired validator and all the three cross checkers are matching, the Paired Validator will pass the test: no consequences;

 n2.
-If the hash provided by User and Paired validator are matching, while the hash provided by the three cross-checkers is not matching: the Paired validator must pay a price (it’s implied the Paired validator was sending false results);
+If the hash provided by User and Paired validator are matching, while the hash provided by the three cross-checkers is not matching: the Paired validator must pay a slashing price (it’s implied the Paired validator was sending false results);

 n3.
-If the hash provided by User and Paired validator are matching and, at the same time, the hash is matching with the one provided by 2/3 of the cross-checkers: no consequence for the Paired validator and for the matching cross-checkers, but the cross-checker providing a false result will pay a price;
+If the hash provided by User and Paired validator are matching and, at the same time, the hash is matching with the one provided by 2/3 of the cross-checkers: no consequence for the Paired validator and for the matching cross-checkers, but the cross-checker providing a false result will pay a slashing price;

 n4.
 If the hash provided by User and Paired validator are matching and, at the same time, the hash is matching with the one provided by 1/3 cross checkers: there is substantial parity (Paired+1 Cross Checker vs 2 Cross Checkers).
 The cross-check can be repeated, entrusting it to a fifth validator as decisive cross-checker to win the majority and the losers will pay (this is unlikely, since it would imply a plurality of errors or collusions);